David Syme Research Prize

-The David Syme Research Prize is an annual award administered by the University of Melbourne for the best original research work in biology, physics, chemistry or geology, produced in Australia during the preceding two years, particular preference is given to original research to enhance industrial and/or commercial development.
+The David Syme Research Prize is an annual award administered by the University of Melbourne for the best original research work in biology, physics, chemistry or geology, produced in Australia during the preceding two years.
+Particular preference is given to original research to enhance industrial and/or commercial development.

 The Prize was created at the university in 1904 when Melbourne newspaper publisher and owner of The Age David Syme made a £3,000 bequest for the foundation of the prize.
 The first prize was awarded in 1906.
 The publishers of The Age have continued to fund the award.
-The prize consists of a medal and of the interest from the original bequest (since 2020 an amount of the order of A$10,000), which may be topped-up further by the publishers.
+The prize consists of a medal as well as the interest from the original bequest (since 2020 an amount of the order of A$10,000), which may be topped-up further by the publishers.
 The recipient(s) of the award is chosen by a council selected from the university's Faculty of Science.